UBS to tell staff in next few weeks about Brexit plans - CEO

-ZURICH (Reuters) - Swiss bank UBS (UBSG.S) plans to tell UK staff “in the next few weeks” where it will move jobs to prepare for Britain’s departure from the European Union, Chief Executive Sergio Ermotti said on Friday.
+ZURICH, Oct 27 (Reuters) - Swiss bank UBS plans to tell UK staff “in the next few weeks” where it will move jobs to prepare for Britain’s departure from the European Union, Chief Executive Sergio Ermotti said on Friday.

 UBS already has a bank in Frankfurt with the necessary licenses to serve wealth management and investment banking and Ermotti indicated it is now a question how UBS shares the jobs around Europe.